stujones11/minetest-3d_armor/3d_armor/README.txt

 Elements may be modified by dependent mods, eg shields adds armor_shield.
-Attributes and physics values are 'stackable', durability is determined by the level of armor_use, total uses == approx (65535/armor_use), non-fleshy damage groups need to be defined in the tool/weapon used against the player
+Attributes and physics values are 'stackable', durability is determined by the level of armor_use, total uses == approx (65535/armor_use), non-fleshy damage groups need to be defined in the tool/weapon used against the player.

+Reciprocal tool damage will be done only by the first armor inventory item with `reciprocate_damage = true`

 Item Callbacks:

 on_equip = func(player, stack)
 on_unequip = func(player, stack)
 on_destroy = func(player, stack)
+on_damage = func(player, stack)
+on_punch = func(player, hitter, time_from_last_punch, tool_capabilities)

+Notes: on_punch is called every time the player takes damage, `hitter`, `time_from_last_punch` and `tool_capabilities` can be `nil` and will be in the case of fall damage, etc. Return `false` to override armor damage effects.
+When armor is destroyed `stack` will contain a copy of the previous stack.

 Global Callbacks: